Christian Yelich Player Props: Brewers vs. Cardinals

-The Milwaukee Brewers and Christian Yelich, who went 0-for-3 last time in action, battle Jack Flaherty and the St. Louis Cardinals at American Family Field, Friday at 8:10 PM ET.
+The Milwaukee Brewers and Christian Yelich, who went 0-for-3 with an RBI last time in action, take on Jordan Montgomery and the St. Louis Cardinals at American Family Field, Saturday at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Cardinals.

 Christian Yelich Game Info & Props vs. the Cardinals